gautamikh/financial-report-assistant/README.md

 Download a public annual report from an official company investor-relations website or from [SEC EDGAR](https://www.sec.gov/search-filings).
-Place the PDF inside `data/`, for example:
+Place the PDF inside `data/`:

 ```text
 data/annual_report.pdf
 ```

+> [!TIP]
+> Start with a text-based PDF in which you can select words with your cursor.
+> Scanned reports may require additional OCR configuration.

 The `data/` directory is intentionally excluded from Git.

 ### 4. Convert the report

-From the repository root, run:
+Run the command from the repository root:

 ```powershell
 uv run python .\src\financial_report_assistant\ingest.py .\data\annual_report.pdf
 ```

-To select a different output directory:
+To choose a different output directory:

 ```powershell
 uv run python .\src\financial_report_assistant\ingest.py `